d2l-ai/d2l-en/chapter_recurrent-neural-networks/gru.md

 * We might encounter a situation where an early observation is highly significant for predicting all future observations.
 Consider the somewhat contrived case where the first observation contains a checksum and the goal is to discern whether the checksum is correct at the end of the sequence.
 In this case the influence of the first token is vital.
 We would like to have some mechanism for storing vital early information in a memory cell.
 Without such a mechanism we will have to assign a very large gradient to this observation, since it affects all subsequent observations.
 * We might encounter situations where some symbols carry no pertinent observation.
 For instance, when parsing a webpage there might be auxiliary HTML code that is irrelevant for the purpose of assessing the sentiment conveyed on the page.
 We would like to have some mechanism for skipping such symbols in the latent state representation.
-* We might encounter situations where there is a logical break between
+* We might encounter situations where there is a logical break between parts of a sequence.
+For instance there might be another chapter in a book,

 In the previous section, we discussed gradient calculation methods in recurrent neural networks.
 We found that, when the number of time steps is large or the time step is small, the gradients in recurrent neural networks are prone to vanishing or explosion.
 Although gradient clipping can cope with gradient explosion, it cannot solve the vanishing gradient problem.
 Therefore, it is generally quite difficult to capture dependencies for time series with large time step distances during the actual use of recurrent neural networks.